-Keeping ahead of the technology curve and 'finding the right mix of tools' are significant worries for many IT executives (35% and 32%, respectively - Figure 4).
+Keeping ahead of the technology curve and "finding the right mix of tools" are significant worries for many IT executives (35 percent and 32 percent, respectively, see Figure 4).

-However, less than a fifth of IT executives name trusted vendor identification as a top-three external challenge (17%, down from 27% in 2019).
-Suppliers seem to be making progress in matching their products and services with clients' long-term technical vision, and so dampening the tech selection challenge.
+However, less than a fifth of IT executives name trusted vendor identification as a top-three external challenge (17 percent, down from 27 percent in 2019).
+Suppliers seem to be making progress in matching their products and services with clients' long-term technical vision, thus dampening the tech selection challenge.